UoB-COMSM0110/2024-group-18/README.md

  <li>Gave a “Space like” floaty feeling</li>
 </ul>

-Whilst not being our original setting for the game, this feedback inspired us to set the game in space we also fit with our sci-fi twist (see Figure 21).
+Whilst not being our original setting, this feedback inspired us to set the game in space which fit with our sci-fi twist (see Figure 21).
 To address performance criticism, we incorporated the Java FX framework.
 This drastically improved performance, allowing for more responsive movement.
 This provided a faster paced, and more exciting gameplay experience.

 <p align="center">